BitcoinDesign/Guide/guide/payments/overview.md

 Technically, the transaction is data that contains the necessary information to execute on the blockcain.
 The principal properties are:

+- Amount - the amount of bitcoin, in satoshis
 - Inputs - the source(s)
 - Outputs - the destination(s)
 - Version - the code version this transaction follows